freezer333/ramapo/source/courses/cmps130/Summer/syllabus_summer15.md

 **Please consult my explanation of academic integrity regarding computer science [HERE](/~sfrees/integrity.html)**.

 For homework programming assignments, you may discuss ideas, however you may not allow others to see your source code or examine others’.
-Sharing of source code is extremely easy to detect and is strictly prohibited.
-If sharing of source code is suspected, intentional or otherwise, both parties will immediately be referred to the Office of the Provost.
+Sharing of source code is extremely easy to detect and is strictly prohibited.   **If sharing of source code is suspected, intentional or otherwise, both parties will immediately be referred to the Office of the Provost**.

 # Students with Disabilities:
 If you need course adaptation or accommodations because of a disability that has been documented with the Office of Specialized Services, please make an appointment during my office hours.